-Quick reference chart for converting leveling systems such as Lexile and Flesch-Kincaid into Common Core grade bands.
+Quick reference chart for converting leveling systems such as Lexile and Flesch-Kincaid into CCR grade bands.

 Selecting Grade Level Text

-To choose texts that are on grade level for the CCSS, use three steps:
+To choose texts that are on grade level for the CCSS and other college- and career-ready standards, use three steps:

 1. Use quantitative measures to assign a text to a grade band.